To master the Ivy style like no other, discover our Americana Saga in three parts with:

 I won't comment, I'll just say that I wasn't there at the time.

-Plaid pattern socks
+Plaid socks

 Madras

-The adoption of madras is typically one of the paths that led to preppy after 1970, with the go-to-hell-look .
+The adoption of madras is typically one of the paths that led to preppy after 1970, along with the go-to-hell-look .

-This is the go-to-hell-look.
+That's the go-to-hell-look.

 The straight blazer